indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 # Concepts
-Cooking is simple, however, the concepts and the roles they play were the biggest stumbling block I experienced.
+Cooking is simple. chef offers a means of declaring a server architecture, while being agnostic to the underlying platform. simple. however, the concepts and the roles they play were the biggest stumbling block I experienced.

 Chef was built to distribute to multiple nodes